Life beyond Death: evidence for survival

 In contrast to western cases, NDErs in India do not typically encounter tunnels or lights.
 They tend not to report viewing their physical body after separating from it, but sometimes report residual marks on the physical body following the NDE, a feature not often seen in the West.
 Indian NDErs commonly describe being taken by messengers to a spiritual arbiter (Chitragupta), who determines that their death was a mistake and they must return to life.
 American NDErs virtually never report returning to life because a mistake has been made.

 About 1 in 3 persons who survive a near-death incident later describes having had an NDE.
-Kenneth Ring found that people who have NDEs, like people who have UFO encounters, tend to be ‘psychological sensitives’, who are more susceptible to altered states of consciousness and able to tune into alternate realities (ibid., 146-7).
+Kenneth Ring found that people who have NDEs, like people who have UFO encounters, tend to be ‘psychological sensitives’, who are more susceptible to altered states of consciousness and able to tune into alternate realities (Ring, 1992, 146-7).

-Orthodox scientists have put forward a variety of neurological and chemical explanations for NDEs, but none are particularly convincing.
+Orthodox scientists have put forward a variety of neurological and chemical explanations for NDEs, but none is particularly convincing.
 One theory is that NDEs are illusions produced by the dying brain.
 But if the brain is dying, and the mind is identical with the brain, experiences ought to become increasingly chaotic, whereas NDErs experience enhanced mental clarity.
 Sometimes NDEs are said to be hallucinations resulting from medical drugs or lack of oxygen (anoxia).
 But only a small minority of NDErs are on drugs at the time of their experiences, and hallucinations experienced by patients losing consciousness due to drugs are confused, disorganized and accompanied by fear, whereas NDEs are vivid, coherent and accompanied by pervasive feelings of joy and peace.
 In addition, hallucinations are highly individual whereas near-death experiences tend to have certain basic features in common.
 Although limited aspects of NDEs can be induced through the use of drugs or electrical stimulation of specific areas of the brain, none of the reported experiences matches a full-blown NDE.